Chapter 4: Men of Bark

 He applies some of the dirt on his wound in an attempt to limit the bleeding.

-I should try to climb somewhere higher up so as to get a better view of this place.
+I need to climb somewhere up high to get a better view of this place.
+Find a water stream, maybe even some food.

 For the next few hours, he walks.
 Through dense forests into large open fields, and back again to dense forests.
-No matter how far he walks, there are trees as far as the eye can see.
+No matter where he goes, there are trees as far as the eye can see.

-He wanders through the open plains.
-On the few large trees that stand there, gigantic heads are embedded on top of them.
-During his travels in these forests, he has seen many heads like them, in all shapes and sizes.
-Is it the trees that create them, or is it something else entirely?
+Wandering the open plains, the few large trees have gigantic heads embedded on top of them.
+During his travels, he has seen many heads plastered on the trees in all shapes and sizes.

-One thing he knows for sure; they feel like a bad omen for what is to come.
+One thing he knows for certain: they are a bad omen for what is yet to come.

-Large, skeletal like beasts roam the open plains.
-Stride hides in the tall grass as they pass him, they appear unaware of his presence.
+Large, skeletal-like beasts roam the open plains.
+Stride hides in the tall grass as they pass him, they seem unaware of his presence.

 “How am I so calm?” he asks himself in confusion.

-It is a strange feeling, a monster that he would normally shy away from in absolute terror, has become something to expect in this world.
+It is an unnerving feeling; a monster that he would normally shy away from in absolute terror has become something to expect in this world.
 His ability to adapt and accept his circumstances startles him.
-Not a day ago, he would have been too scared to move, now he feels composed and determined.
+Not even a day ago, he would have been too scared to move, now he feels composed and determined.

-“Acceptance is to doubt your perceived reality.”
+“Acceptance is to question one’s perceived reality.”
 He whispers.
 A saying his father often challenged him with.

 Apart from the centipedes that roam the forests, there were other forces he had to avoid.

 The forests seem to be patrolled by knights clad in dark black armour.
-What surprises him is that they apparently do not target humans, the trophies they carry are the heads of other woodland creatures.
+What surprises him is that they apparently do not target humans, the trophies they carry are the heads of other forest dwellers.

-Stride’s whole life before he was captured as a slave,revolved around theft and violence.
+Stride’s whole life before he was captured as a slave revolved around theft and violence.
 He was part of a group of smugglers and thieves in the Capital.
-The man who took him in, Otto, was something of a father figure towards Stride.
-He treated Stride well, but even Stride understood that his kindness was due to his particular skills.
-Stride had a talent for thieving and stealth; it was all he could remember doing.
-If it were not for these skills, he would have never survived this long.
+The man who took him in, Otto, was something of a father figure towards him.
+He treated him well, but even Stride understood that his kindness was due to his particular skills.
+He had a talent for thieving and stealth; it was all he could remember doing.
+If it was not for these skills, he could have never survived this long.

 “Our way of life is a direct reflection of the world we were born in, harsh but opportune.”
 Otto would tell him.